Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 ## Wait, but where are the monads?

 If you've come here after my previous article or were otherwise expecting to see monads here, you might be a bit surprised that there were none so far.
-This is because the combinators FParsec provides out of the box are so powerful you very rarely need to resort to it.
+This is because the combinators FParsec provides out of the box are so powerful you very rarely need to resort to monadic syntax.

-We could have, for example, defined our JSON array parser from earlier like this instead:
+However, we could have, for example, defined our JSON array parser from earlier like this instead:

 ```fsharp
 let jsonArray = parse {